 Today the U.S. supply chain is full of challenges, including labor shortages, shipping delays and unpredictable demand.
-That’s why accurate forecasts and flexible forecasts are a must-have.
-Traditional planning methods can no longer handle the pace and complexity of today’s supply chain.
+That’s why accurate forecasts and flexible planning are a must-have.
+Traditional planning methods can no longer handle the pace and complexity of today’s global supply chain.

 Supply Chain Best Practices